Repelente808/Repots/README.md

 ```
 (yeah, it does almost everything)

-Remember to take a look at your home folder, if there's a folder named Repots after the instalation, you are able to delete it, its just the files from the clone process, they dont interfer in anything in your system
+Remember to take a look at your home folder, if there's a folder named Repots after the instalation, you are able to delete it, its just the files from the clone process, they dont interfer in anything in your system.

 ## Warning

-After installing, some things wont work without installing manually, install these application
+After installing, some things wont work without installing manually, install these applications:
 ```
 yay pywal16
 yay hyprquickframe